Very warm 2020 linked to record number of billion-dollar U.S. weather disasters

 The Northern Hemisphere, Europe and Asia had their warmest years on record in 2020, while North America had its 10th warmest year, based on data compiled by NOAA’s National Centers for Environmental Information.

-The seven warmest years on record globally since 1880 have occurred since 2014.
+The seven warmest years on record globally, with data back to 1880, have occurred since 2014.

 A record 22 billion-dollar disasters occurred in the U.S. in 2020, surpassing 2017 and 2011 (16).
 The Atlantic Basin had a record 30 named tropical cyclones, exceeding the previous mark of 28 in 2005, including a historic number of landfalling storms (12).